bubingy/TestPlanGenerator/README.md

+# TestPlanToolBox
+This repo contains tools which can generate and summarize test plan

-# TestPlanGenerator
+# Usage
-Generate test plan